Access the Agent Guidelines

 Build Your Guidelines Structure

-You can structure your Guidelines document into several clear sections.
+You can structure your guidelines into several clear sections.
 Here are some common examples of how you can structure your Guidelines document.
-You don’t need to include every section - simply use the ones that make sense for your business and agent type.1
+You don’t need to include every section mentioned below, simply use the ones that make sense for your business and agent type.1

 Your Role